To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “We demand protection from the ANC.”

 A disgruntled resident, Sifiso Nkomo, said: “We pay high rentals but we live in a pigsty.
-We also have rights that are being infringed upon.
-For the past ten years we have lived under unfavourable conditions, this must end.”

 The protesters toyi-toyied and chanted liberation songs.
 They carried placards reading: “Leave Hillbrow Alone”, and “ANC protect our human rights”.